Skip to content

 • Avoid intense outdoor exercise during periods of poor air quality.
 Exercise pets when dust and smoke has settled.

-• The masks (Cone) that Veterinarians use to administer anesthesia are also sold to fire departments to administer oxygen.
-Having a cone and oxygen on hand can be helpful for dogs that have inhaled smoke.
-Having an emergency oxygen mask for your two-legged family family can also be helpful in a housefire or wildfire
+• During evacuation you can use the masks (Cone) that Veterinarians use to administer anesthesia which you can purchase or many fire departments carry to administer oxygen.
+Having a cone and oxygen on hand can be helpful for dogs and cats that have inhaled smoke.
+Having an emergency oxygen mask for yourself can also be helpful in a housefire or wildfire so you can save yourself and your pets.

 Hurricane & Tornado Preparation